Skip to search results

 FY202556,2867.57%P+1.99%P+2.93%P+2.75%P+1.25% / P+5.00%

-From FY24 to FY25, prime fell 91 bps.
-Vol-weighted spread tightened 1.6 bps (1.994% → 1.985%) — statistically flat, in the borrower’s favor.
-Median spread held at P+2.75%.
-The median borrower’s rate fell a full 100 bps.
-The pass-through mechanism worked exactly as designed.
+OBSERVED: from FY24 to FY25, prime fell 91 bps, vol-weighted spread tightened 1.6 bps (1.994% → 1.985%), median spread held at P+2.75%, and the median borrower’s rate fell a full 100 bps.
+The annual pass-through is clean under every averaging convention.

 Chart 2